jozsapeter88/stock-manager/README.md

 • Place Orders: Easily place orders for items from their corresponding facilities.

-• MERN Stack: The project was originally developed using the MERN stack, which includes MongoDB, Express, React, and Node.js.

-• ASP.NET Web API: Subsequently, we opted to transition the backend to an ASP.NET Web API, paired with a PostgreSQL database.

 • Manage Facilities: Add, edit, and remove facilities, each with its own stock information.

 • Responsive UI: Create a user-friendly interface that adapts to various screen sizes and devices.